 If its clever AI doesn’t do it for you, Quik also includes a bunch of editing tools including multi-speed video (really useful for resurrecting otherwise dull-as-dishwater footage), filters, themes and music.

 However, saving to the Mural necessitates you creating and titling a new video.
-So it’s not really a place to store your favourite content, but only that which you want to turn into an animated showreel.
+So it’s not really a place to store your favorite content, but only that which you want to turn into an animated showreel.

 Interface and usability